RenanYU/newStorage/README.md

 To add information on a tridimensional store the methods is add3D.

-These class is still in development.
+This class is still in development.
 So be pacient and soon it will be avaliable.